Carry-on Baggage

 Once you're through, keep an eye on the Dublin Airport App for updates on your gate and boarding time.
 Download the app through the Apple App or Google Play stores.
 You can also use the flight info screens around the airport instead.

-Liquids go in containers under 100ml, packed in a clear bag and separated from your hand luggage.
-Baby milk, medicine, or dietary liquids can go over the 100ml limit—just ask a security officer for a special liquids tray.
+Liquids go in containers under 100ml, packed in a clear bag and separated from your carry-on baggage.
+Baby milk, medicine, or dietary liquids can go over the 100ml limit — just ask a security officer for a special liquids tray.

 Place electronics, coins, wallets, belts, jewellery, and metal-strap watches in a tray.
 If you're passing through a C3 machine in T2, you can leave your electronics in your bag.